Summary

 Directions

 Asana provides a wide range of resources to help you learn the tool.
-Use the LSA Asana Onboarding template* for a guided onboarding experience that meets your current experience with Asana.
+As a member of the LSA Asana team, Use the LSA Asana Onboarding template* for a guided onboarding experience that meets your current experience with Asana.
 In the LSA Asana Onboarding project, you’ll have the following options:

 - For Beginners (“I don’t know where to start”): In this onboarding, you'll find links to specific onboarding sessions, all led by Asana.
 These sessions begin with a live onboarding call to orient you to Asana and learn the basics.